 Botti and his band are on top of this one, with the Christmas tree all lit up.
 The trumpeter balances the program with simmering ballads.
 His outstanding album takes the many moods of the holiday season into consideration.
 Botti also sings, and his youthful, boy-next-door manner becomes rather persuasive.
 It's humbling: makes you stop for a little while and consider that we live in an age where tradition is still respected, and freedom includes the desire to let the creative juices flow naturally.
 It was quite considerate of Chris Botti to remember this when he assembled this perfect Christmas gift for all of us.

-Bethlehem; Winter Wonderland; The Little Drummer Boy; Hark!
+Winter Wonderland; Little Drummer Boy; Hark!
 The Herald Angels Sing;

-Have Yourself a Merry Little Christmas; Silent Night; I'll Be Home For
+Have Yourself A Merry Little Christmas; Silent Night; I'll Be Home For

 Chris Botti: trumpet, vocals; Billy Childs: keyboards; Anthony